openshift-labs/lab-building-images/workshop/content/setup-environ/07-profile-scripts.md

 ```

 The execution of the command in a sub shell will ensure the profile scripts get run.
 If it is a command that you would regularly run, it is better that you add a script to your application code which wraps it up so you don't have to worry about using a sub shell.

+These changes have set us up with using a Python virtual environment, so onwards to the next issue of reaping of zombie processes.